TUM-I5/MolSim/submission/week3/README.md

 ## Report
 ### Task 1 XML input
 -  We used Codesynthesis and a Tree Mapping for parsing our XML files.
-The files for parsing were created with `xsdcxx cxx-tree --std  c++11 parameters.xsd`, where `parameters.xsd` is our defined Schema (can be found in input/).
-   When building, the `parameters.xsd` is copied into the build folder automatically to ensure correct validation against the Schema definiton, when reading XML files.
+The files for parsing were created with `xsdcxx cxx-tree --std c++11 --generate-doxygen --hxx-suffix .hpp --cxx-suffix .cpp parameters.xsd`, where `parameters.xsd` is our defined Schema (can be found in input/).
+We then added that .hpp files are recognized by doxygen and therefore doxygen generates documentation for the XML file parsing as well (we did not use serialization, because it worked well without).
+When building, the `parameters.xsd` is copied into the build folder automatically to ensure correct validation. against the Schema definiton, when reading XML files.
 An   example of a correct XML file is provided in the input/ folder as well.
 -  In short,`outputParameters` contains the `baseName` for the .vtu output files and the `writeFrequency` with which output files will be written. `simulationParameters` containes `tEnd`, which is the end time of the simulation and `deltaT`, which is the step